 We are looking to enhance this in the future, potentially through links with other departments to gather this information automatically as part of the process.

-If you meet the criteria and would like to apply online please contact the HMRC helpline who can provide you with the details to apply online.
+If you meet the criteria and would like to apply online please contact the HMRC helpline who can provide you with the details.